If you fall ill

 All SLU employees are entitled to reimbursements.

-Employees who are on unpaid leave are also entitled to reimbursements for healthcare expenses during the first 30 days of their leave.
-Reimbursement is also available to employees who are on parental leave and in receipt of the parental benefit supplement or salary supplement, temporary parental benefit, and for employees on sick leave.
+Employees who are on unpaid leave are also eligible during the first 30 days of their leave.
+Reimbursements are also available to employees who are on parental leave and in receipt of the parental benefit supplement or salary supplement, temporary parental benefit, and for employees on sick leave.

 Taxation

-Reimbursement for medical care and medicine is a taxable benefit.
+Reimbursements for medical care and prescriptions are taxable benefits.

 Medical care